parashivbrl/gltf-glb-importer-for-maya-docs/docs/plugin_installation.md

 If the plugin doesn't appear:

-1. **Check file locations** - Ensure that entire `gltf2ImporterForMaya` folder copied to the correct directory
+1. **Check file locations** - Ensure the scripts and plug-ins files were copied to the correct user folders
 2. **Verify plugin status** - Make sure the plugin is enabled in the Plug-in Manager.
 Should be enabled automaticaly when Maya launches
 3. **Restart Maya** - Close and reopen Maya completely
 4. **Check for errors** - Look at Maya's Script Editor for any error messages